Learning in a Small/Big World: Introduction

-To study the relationship between learning and complexity, I analyze a simple model to compare the optimal learning behavior of an individual in small and big worlds.
-The terms ``small worlds" and ``big worlds" are inspired by the seminal work of \cite{savage1972foundations}.
-In his book, Savage develops the foundation of Bayesian decision theory and asserts that it is only applicable in small worlds but not in big worlds.
-The term ``big worlds" refers to complicated inference problems where it is difficult for individuals to form a prior belief on states and signal structures, or even to construct the state space.
-Given this distinction between small and big worlds, different studies have developed decision theories to model rational learning and decision making in big worlds (\cite{savage1972foundations}, \cite{gilboa1995case,gilboa1996case,gilboa1997act}, \cite*{gilboa2020learning}).
-This paper differs as I analyze rational learning in both small and big worlds under the same model with finite automaton theory.
-This allows me to disentangle the effect of complexity on learning from any arbitrary differences in modeling choices.
-Moreover, in the existing literature, the distinction between small and big worlds focuses on the differences in the complexity of the inference problem but overlooks the role of individual characteristics: a world could be big for some people but small for others.\footnote{Intuitively, if individuals have super cognitive ability, any complicated problem would look similar to a small problem.} In contrast, this paper defines small and big worlds based on the complexity of the inference problem relative to the cognitive ability of individuals, and thus sheds light on the heterogeneity of learning behavior among individuals.
+To study the relationship between learning and complexity, I analyze a simple model to compare the learning behavior of an individual in small and big worlds.
+The terms ``small worlds" and ``big worlds" are inspired by the seminal work of \cite{savage1972foundations}, but with different interpretations.
+Savage differentiates small worlds and big worlds by whether it is easy or difficult for individuals to form a prior belief on states and signal structures, or to construct the state space.
+Such distinction between small and big worlds is important but overlooks the role of individual characteristics: a world could be big for some people but small for others.\footnote{Intuitively, if individuals have super cognitive ability, any complicated problem would look like a small problem.} In contrast, I define small and big worlds based on the complexity of the inference problem relative to the cognitive ability of individuals.
+This novel, yet natural, definition of complexity thus allows me to sheds light on the heterogeneity of learning behaviors across both decision problems and individuals.